-To fight climate change by driving fossil fuel producers to take responsibility for all emissions that result from their products and activities.
+To meet global Net Zero by 2050 by requiring fossil fuel producers to take responsibility for the carbon pollution that results from their products and activities.

 As we’ve known for years, most greenhouse gas emissions come from producing and burning fossil fuels.
 While these fuels remain important for meeting society’s energy needs as we work to make alternative energy sources more widely available, action must be taken now to address their effect on the environment.

 Producers of fossil fuels have enormous financial resources and innovative potential that they could apply to reducing the amount of carbon dioxide in our atmosphere.
 It’s time that the same producers that profit from oil and gas also address the consequences of these products.
 A level playing field should be created so that all producers—and not taxpayers—shoulder the financial burden of these consequences.

 We must work together to achieve net-zero carbon emissions by 2050.